 * Safe deposit boxes, front desk

 I was sooooo lucky to be able to stay in this fine hotel; normally would never be able to afford a place like this, but I was given a huge discount for being involved with the UN (it also helped that I was sharing a room with 3 other people.)

-The rooms are nice sized, pretty much standard to what you would see in any hotel: they come with TV and cable, coffee maker, shampoo & conditioner (which they re-stock every day) two comfy chairs, VERY comfy beds, a safe, closet, dressing table, and I believe for an extra charge there is high speed internet access (in 2007, this may be free by now - check their website.)
+The rooms are nice sized, pretty much standard to what you would see in any hotel: they come with TV and cable, coffee maker, shampoo & conditioner (which they re-stock every day) two comfy chairs, comfy beds, a safe, closet, dressing table, and I believe for an extra charge there is high speed internet access (in 2007, this may be free by now - check their website.)

-There's a pool, a really cool fitness room, lots of elevators, a swimming pool, VERY expensive food order room service, baggage service, etc.
+There's a pool, a really cool fitness room, lots of elevators, a swimming pool, food order room service, baggage service, etc.

 Unique Quality: The greatest thing about it is how convenient walking distance it is from Times Square and many of the other shops and restaurants in the area.
 It has also appeared in movies.

 Funny moment: I was watching "Fools Rush In" on TV in the hotel room and there is a sceane on Times Square where Mathew Perry is in a cab and drives right by the Marriott Marquis.
 I thought "Hey..
 I'm in there right now!" lol

 I stayed at the Marriott Marquis for 5 nights as it was the venue of a conference I attended.

 Location is very good, right in the middle of Times square with easy access to most tourist locations (on foot or using public transportation).
 Since it is on Broadway, you are close to all the major theaters and there is even a discount ticket office at the entrance (where you can get tickets for same-day shows at low prices).

 The room was large enough and was clean (even though the carpet had a huge stain).
 The beds were comfortable and there were both large (American-style) and small (European-style) pillows, which was nice.